CBadweh/I2C_tmphm_RAM_CICD/cherry_picking_Day3.md

 - ✅ Multiple conflict types and resolutions
 - ✅ Post-cherry-pick issues and fixes
 - ✅ Build system integration challenges
+- ✅ Hardware/software configuration debugging
+- ✅ Diagnostic techniques for embedded systems
 - ✅ Lessons learned and best practices

+**Key Insights:**
+1. Cherry-picking is a powerful tool, but it's not a complete solution
+2. Always verify and test the result at multiple levels (build, flash, run, output)
+3. Configuration mismatches can cause silent failures even when code is correct
+4. Diagnostic LEDs are invaluable for confirming MCU execution
-**Key Insight:** Cherry-picking is a powerful tool, but it's not a complete solution.
-Always verify and test the result, and be prepared to make manual adjustments for build systems, dependencies, and toolchain compatibility.
+5. Be prepared to make manual adjustments for build systems, dependencies, and toolchain compatibility

+**Final Status:** ✅ Day 3 TMPHM module successfully integrated and running with live temperature/humidity readings!

 Use this as a reference for future cherry-pick operations!